Friday, May 15, 2026

 The window above the epergne was Joe's mother's.
 She saved it from her mother's home on S. St. Andrews.
 She and her boys enjoyed watching the Peanut Festival gather on the street in front of that house.

-It has been a long time since I last posted.
-I have been in the hospital twice since the beginning of the year.
-I have just been too tired to think of anything worth writing about.
+I have been in the hospital twice since the beginning of the year (2026) and have just been too tired, and honestly apathetic, to think of anything worth writing about.
 But, now, I am inspired by the garden shows I watch and the beauty of God's world which is truly a balm for body and soul.
-I know Many of you share these interests and if you would like to contact me here is my email. sharmanramsey@gmail.com

 No comments: